ZelonGames/RandomSongPlayer/README.md

 To download and play a random song you can simply click the button called "Random Song Player" that you will find if you click on the Mods button.

-Known bugs: If you play a map using the Random Song Player button and fail it, and then if you click on restart, the game will think that you fail the map even if you passed it.
-This does not happen if you play maps without using the Random Song Player plugin.

 This plugin was inspired by the Random Song Tournament